Architecture, Design and Building Science

 Safety, Energy Savings, and Design Aesthetics in Upward Acting Sectional Doors.

-This course will cover introductory level descriptions of various sectional door styles and how they impact energy efficiency, maximize ambient light, add to design aesthetics, and protect the health and safety of building occupants.
+This course will cover introductory level descriptions of various sectional door styles and how they impact energy efficiency, maximize ambient light, add to design aesthetics.
 Additionally, applicable varieties of industrial doors will also be included.

 Meet the Expert